-Commercial pilots with a Class 2 medical certificate can only fly commercial flights without passengers if the maximum take-off weight is less than 8618 kg.
+Commercial pilots with a Class 2 medical certificate can also fly commercial flights without passengers if the maximum take-off weight is less than 8618 kg.
 This includes in-flight training because of a general exemption to the regulations.

-Student pilots must have a Class 2 (or Basic Class 2) medical certificate before they can fly solo.
+Student pilots learning to fly must have a Class 2 or Basic Class 2 medical certificate before they can fly solo.

 On the spot Class 2 medical certificates

-Some designated aviation medical examiners (DAMEs) are authorised to assess you against the medical standard and can issue you with a Class 2 medical certificate on the spot.
-Others must submit your application to us to assess.
+All designated aviation medical examiners (DAMEs) are authorised to assess you against the medical standard and can issue you with a Class 2 medical certificate on-the-spot.

 - irreversible dementia